muratozgul/udacity_fewd_p5/README.md

 For generating your own keys take a look at [here](https://www.yelp.com/developers/documentation/v2/overview)

+Application will not be able to fetch restaurants data to populate the app if these keys are not provided!

 ##### Open src/index.html
 Double click src/index.html to open the application